 Credentialing isn’t a one-time task; it’s an ongoing commitment.
 A provider’s status can change at any time due to license expirations, sanctions, or other disciplinary actions.
 Professional credentialing services provide continuous monitoring to track these critical data points.
 They keep an eye on expiration dates for licenses and certifications, and they receive alerts for any negative reports from state or federal sources.
 This proactive oversight acts as a safety net for your practice.
 It helps you stay ahead of potential compliance issues, preventing unexpected disruptions in a provider’s ability to practice or get reimbursed, and ultimately ensuring uninterrupted patient care.

-Supporting the Re-Credentialing Process
+Making the Re-Credentialing Process Simple

 Just about every insurance payer and healthcare facility requires providers to be re-credentialed every two to three years.
 This process involves re-verifying all of a provider’s qualifications to ensure they still meet the required standards.
 A credentialing service takes the stress out of this cycle by tracking all re-credentialing deadlines for each provider and payer.
 They will notify you well in advance, help gather any updated documentation, and submit the re-application packets on time.
 This support is vital for preventing any unintentional lapses in a provider’s network status, which could otherwise lead to a sudden and costly interruption in payments.